Believe It and Achieve It

 Meet our Occupational Therapists

-Kimberly Lamke, MS, OTR/L, OTD, ASDCS
+Dr. Kimberly Lamke, MS, OTR/L, OTD, ASDCS

 Kimberly Lamke is a licensed Occupational Therapist with a Bachelors of Arts from the University of South Florida in Gerontology in 1996, and a Master of Science in Occupational Therapy from Eastern Kentucky University in 2000.
 She earned her Occupational Therapy Doctorate from Eastern Kentucky University in 2022.
 She has worked in private practices, outpatient hospitals, and home health.
 Dr. Lamke specializes in sensory integration, Therapeutic Listening, REI, anxiety disorders, and holds an advanced certification in Interactive Metronome, as well as being an early steps provider.
 She has over 20 years of experience in pediatrics.
 In addition, Kimberly is a certified health coach, a Certified Autism Spectrum Disorder Clinical